-As you will find below, how to organise Apple Notes?
-Create a simple organisational system that stays out of the way, and focuses on creating notes and finding notes, instead of organising notes.
+As you will find below, how do you organise Apple Notes?
+Create a simple organisational system that stays out of the way and focuses on creating and finding notes instead of organising notes.

 How can I organise my Notes better?

 Do you need to organise your notes better, or do you need to organise your notes less?
 I found the latter to be true.
 Once I made a decision and stopped being concerned about organising, my things seems organised and note-taking flowed.

 Can I use Apple Notes as a journal?

 Yes.
 Create a folder named "Journal", then create a new note.
 Type the date as a heading.
 Type an emoji for how you feel today on the first line.
-In the second line, write to express your gratitude for something very specific that happened today.
+In the second line, write to express your gratitude for something particular that happened today.
 That is the simplest way to start.

 How to organise Apple Notes

-I like to create a few hard organisational constructs to help my brain understand where my notes are.
-This system works for me, it might work for you too, or give you a starting point for your system.
+I like to create a few complex organisational constructs to help my brain understand where my notes are.
+This system works for me; it might work for you too, or give you a starting point for your system.

 These are the hard folders I use for notes that help anchor in my brain where my notes are on my device...

-There are other folders that I call smart folders.
+There are other folders that I call intelligent folders.
 So does Apple.
-These are folders in Apple Notes that I create, and pull in notes that have specific tags.
-I only use these temporarily for specific purposes.
+These are folders in Apple Notes that I create and pull in notes that have specific tags.
+I only use these temporarily for particular purposes.
 They are not part of my regular concrete notes system.
 Below are descriptions of these folders.

-This is where notes go when I send something to Apple Notes via the share sheet, and this is where I store written notes that are yet to be filed.
+This is where notes go when I send something to Apple Notes via the share sheet, and this is where I store written letters that are yet to be filed.
 This is also where Quick Notes land when I share a selection in Safari to a Quick N0te.